 Freestanding punching bags use a reservoir as a counterweight to simulate the resistance and swing of a hanging bag.
 Theoretically, you could fill the reservoir with any substance heavier than air.
-In practice, most users choose to fill it with rock, sand or water.
+In practice, most users choose to fill their punching bag with sand, water, or rock.
 Each material has advantages and disadvantages.

-The original intent for freestanding punching bags was to fill the reservoir with water -- which is still a common method.
-Water's biggest advantage over other options is convenience.
+The original intent for freestanding punching bags was to fill the reservoir with water — which is still a common method.
+Water's biggest advantage over other options is its convenience.
 It's easy to pour in or out, and you have a source right there at your gym.
-However, water tends to leak out of the screw cap when the bag is knocked over and forms condensation during cold or humid weather.
+However, water tends to leak out of the screw cap when the bag is knocked over, and also forms condensation during cold or humid weather.

 Sand splits the difference between water and rock.
 It flows into the reservoir easily if dry, but is less likely to leak when the bag is tipped and won't cause condensation.
-The chief problem with sand -- besides the hassle of going to a landscaping supply shop to get some -- is its tendency to settle.
+The chief problem with using sand for punching bag filler — besides the hassle of going to a landscaping supply shop to get some — is its tendency to settle.
 If moisture gets inside the reservoir, sand can set into a form not much softer than concrete.
 This can make it very difficult to empty your bag to move to a new location.

 If you're a boxer, the benefit of putting in time on a bag is obvious: The more you practice a skill, the better you get at it, and the more punches you throw, the more naturally they'll come.

 Heavy bags also do a good job of simulating the impact of hitting something solid — so your brain, bones, tendons and muscles all have a chance to get used to the idea before you actually step into the ring.
 Boxing can also be useful cross-training if you happen to fight in another style, like karate or jiujitsu.